 ...and reappearing most recently on WCHE once again on March 9, 2019 for further consumer and consumer bankruptcy issues.

-Lawrence S. Rubin has in excess of 38 years of legal experience in consumer bankruptcy (Chapters 13 and 7), debt collection defense, and consumer protection law (including debt collector and creditor harassment).
+Lawrence S. Rubin has in excess of 42 years of legal experience in consumer bankruptcy (Chapters 13 and 7), debt collection defense, and consumer protection law (including debt collector and creditor harassment).
 We also offer other legal services including: personal injury matters (auto accidents, slip and fall, serious injuries, medical malpractice, etc.), contract litigation, general commercial matters, wills, estates, family law (sample of successful support appeal where we reversed the trial court and reinstated our client's support that had been terminated by the court) and other general matters.
-We have a physician-attorney (Raphaele Todaro, M.D.) to review and draft Physician Employment Contracts.
 Lawrence S. Rubin is licensed to practice only in Pennsylvania, New Jersey and New York (presently inactive in NY), is a member of the Delaware County Bar Association, National Association of Consumer Advocates, and the Eastern District of Pennsylvania Bankruptcy Conference.

 Need quick answers?
 Lawrence S. Rubin has been rated 10 out of 10, or "Superb" by Avvo, an online legal blog and rating system for professionals, and also regularly contributes online answers to your bankruptcy, debt collection and consumer law questions on the Avvo.com.